RedTahr/RedTahr.github.io/notes/meta3.md

-# notes on building metasploitable 3 on macos
+# my notes for me on building metasploitable 3, initially on macos
 (just a summary of the steps for my quick reference)

 install packer - download/install packer and add to path, https://www.packer.io/intro/getting-started/install.html,